HERITAGE PROJECT

 The Diocese of Western Kansas began life as part of the Diocese of Kansas in 1859 and formed on its own in 1971.

-The proud legacy of this diocese includes ministries like English as a Second Language classes in Spanish and Burmese, local food banks, youth pilgrimages to Canterbury Cathedral, and Latino ministries.
+The proud legacy of this diocese includes innovative ministries like English as a Second Language classes in Spanish and Burmese, local food banks, youth pilgrimages to Canterbury Cathedral, and Latino ministries.

-Rooted in Faith: The foundation of our diocese’s legacy is its faith.
+Remain Rooted in Faith: The foundation of our diocese’s legacy is its faith.
 A strong and unwavering commitment to the beliefs, values, and teachings of the church and what it represents.

 Effective Leadership: Effective leadership is essential to inspire and maintain our diocese's legacy.
 Bishops, priests, and other clergy should lead by example, embodying the teachings they preach and providing guidance to the community.

-Community Engagement: A thriving diocese often has a strong sense of community.
-Involvement and engagement within the diocese.
+Community Engagement: A thriving diocese often has a strong sense of community involvement and engagement within the diocese.
 This can include volunteering, participating in outreach programs, and building relationships with fellow parishioners.

 Outreach and Evangelism: To maintain and expand the legacy of the diocese, outreach and evangelism are vital.
 This involves sharing faith with others, inviting newcomers to join the community, and promoting a welcoming environment.

+Vision for the Future: We must have a clear vision for the future of the diocese, setting goals and aspirations that align with its mission and values.
 The Heritage Project ensures that the Diocese of Western Kansas will continue to feed the sheep in our communities, physically, spiritually, and sacramentally for years to come.

 There are many ways to make a lasting gift to the diocese.
 It is always a good idea to meet with a professional and then your priest or the Bishop.
 Some vehicles for making a gift include: